kstenerud/concise-encoding/cte-specification.md

 A CTE document must be entirely in lower case, except in the following situations:

- * String, string-like array, and comment contents: `"A string can contain UPPER CASE.
-Escape sequences must be lower case: \1d"`
+ * Strings, string-like arrays, and comments can contain uppercase characters.
+Case must be preserved.
- * [Time zones](#time-zones) are case sensitive, and can contain uppercase characters.
+ * [Marker IDs](ce-structure.md#marker-id) can contain uppercase characters.
+Case must be preserved.
- * [Marker ID](ce-structure.md#marker-id) case must be preserved.
+ * [Time zones](#time-zones) are case sensitive, and usually contain both uppercase and lowercase characters.

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.

-A decoder must accept data regardless of letter-case because humans won't follow the rules.
+A decoder must accept data regardless of letter-case because humans won't follow these rules.

 An encoder must output letter case in accordance with this specification.